 Slideshare (presentations)

-I write about the production of academic knowledge in my Medium blog and about data in the Data Studies Bibliography blog.
+I write about the production of academic knowledge in my Medium blog and about data in the Data Studies Blog.
 Previously, I have also contributed to The Conversation.